MayankPandey01/Jira-Lens/README.md

 ## 🧪 Recommended Python Version:
 - This Tool Only Supports Python 3.
-- The recommended version for Python 3 is 3.8.x.
+- The recommended version for Python 3 is 3.8.x or above.

 ## ⛳ Dependencies: